-Note 1: No yardage penalty will be assessed for the first excess team timeout, but a 10-second runoff of the game clock may be applicable pursuant to Note 3 below.
+- (1) No yardage penalty will be assessed for the first excess team timeout, but a 10-second runoff of the game clock may be applicable pursuant to Note 3 below.
 At the conclusion of an excess timeout taken while time is in, the game clock shall start with the ready-for-play signal.
-For any excess timeout charged to the defense, the play clock is reset to 40 seconds.

-Note 2: If the Referee has already called an excess team timeout in that half for a team, any subsequent excess timeout for that team will result in a five-yard penalty.
-(Such penalty shall be considered a foul between downs and will not offset a foul or be part of a multiple foul.)

-Note 3: If an excess team timeout is charged against a team in possession of the ball, and time is in when the excess timeout is called, the ball shall not be put in play until the time on the game clock has been reduced by 10 seconds, if the defense so chooses.
+For any excess timeout charged to the defense, the play clock is reset to 40 seconds. - (2) If the Referee has already called an excess team timeout in that half for a team, any subsequent excess timeout for that team will result in a five-yard penalty.
+(Such penalty shall be considered a foul between downs and will not offset a foul or be part of a multiple foul.) - (3) If an excess team timeout is charged against a team in possession of the ball, and time is in when the excess timeout is called, the ball shall not be put in play until the time on the game clock has been reduced by 10 seconds, if the defense so chooses.

-A.R.
-4.7 Offensive team A, in the last two minutes of the half and the clock running: a) Is charged its fourth timeout because of an injured player.

-Ruling: No five-yard penalty.
-Player has to be removed.
-Ten-second runoff.
-Ball will not be put in play until the Referee blows the whistle and gives the wind-the-clock signal.

-b) Is charged its fifth timeout because of an injured player.

-Ruling: Five-yard penalty.
-Player has to be removed.
-Ten-second runoff.
-Ball will not be put in play until the Referee blows the whistle and gives the wind-the-clock signal.

-SUPPLEMENTAL NOTES:
+Supplemental Notes:

-Note 1: Either half can end as the result of the 10-second runoff referenced above.

-Note 2: If an injury timeout is called for both teams during or after a down, charged team timeouts and/or excess team timeouts are charged as appropriate, but no yardage or 10-second runoff penalties shall be enforced.

-Note 3: If a foul by either team occurs during a down in which there is also an injury, such foul does not affect the charging of an excess timeout, but it does prevent a 10-second runoff that may result from the excess timeout, because the foul stopped the clock.

-Note 4: The Competition Committee deprecates feigning injuries, with subsequent withdrawal, to obtain a timeout without penalty.
-Coaches are urged to cooperate in discouraging this practice.

-Note 5: There can never be a 10-second runoff against the defensive team.

-Note 6: See Rule 16 (Sudden-Death Procedures) for application to overtime games.
+- (1) Either half can end as the result of the 10-second runoff referenced above. - (2) If an injury timeout is called for both teams during or after a down, charged team timeouts and/or excess team timeouts are charged as appropriate, but no yardage or 10-second runoff penalties shall be enforced. - (3) If a foul by either team occurs during a down in which there is also an injury, such foul does not affect the charging of an excess timeout, but it does prevent a 10-second runoff that may result from the excess timeout, because the foul stopped the clock. - (4) The Competition Committee deprecates feigning injuries, with subsequent withdrawal, to obtain a timeout without penalty.
+Coaches are urged to cooperate in discouraging this practice. - (5) There can never be a 10-second runoff against the defensive team. - (6) See Rule 16 (Sudden-Death Procedures) for application to overtime games.

-REFEREE'S TIMEOUT

-Article 5 Provided that calling timeout is not in conflict with another rule, the Referee may suspend play and stop the clock (Referee's timeout) at any time without penalty to either team when playing time is being consumed because of an unintentional delay.
+ARTICLE 5.
+REFEREE'S TIMEOUT.
+Provided that calling timeout is not in conflict with another rule, the Referee may suspend play and stop the clock (Referee's timeout) at any time without penalty to either team when playing time is being consumed because of an unintentional delay.
 Such situations include, but are not limited to:

-- a) when there is the possibility of a measurement for a first down, or if the Referee is consulting with a captain about one; - b) when there is an undue pileup on the runner, or while determining possession after a fumble while time is in; - c) when there is an undue delay by officials in spotting the ball for the next snap; - d) if the snap is made before the officials can assume their positions.
-See 4-6-5-b if it is a repeated act; - e) when there is an injury to an official or member of the chain crew; - f) during an officials' conference (see 15-1-6); or - g) while repairing or replacing game equipment, except player equipment.
+- (a) when there is the possibility of a measurement for a first down, or if the Referee is consulting with a captain about one; - (b) when there is an undue pileup on the runner, or while determining possession after a fumble while time is in; - (c) when there is an undue delay by officials in spotting the ball for the next snap; - (d) if the snap is made before the officials can assume their positions.
+(See 4-6-5-b if it is a repeated act.);

+- (e) when there is an injury to an official or member of the chain crew; - (f) during an officials' conference; or - (g) while repairing or replacing game equipment, except player equipment.